-If you have repeat flowering roses, try not to winter prune them before July in most areas, before the oldest part of winter, as they may begin to shoot and all new growth may be lost if a frost
+If you have repeat flowering roses, try not to winter prune them before July in most areas, before the coldest part of winter, as they may begin to shoot and all new growth may be lost if a frost then occurs.

 PRUNING LARGE FLOWERED BUSH ROSES

 Assess each plant in turn before beginning the pruning process.
 Look for old stems that have lost their vigour, evident by their production of weak spindly growths.
 These must be removed at the base of the plant just above the bud union.
 A pruning saw is the best implement to use for this so that no stub remains.
 Remove at their origins any growths that are less than a pencil thickness.

 Next look for any basal shoots (water- shoots) as these are very valuable and will form the basis of the plant for the next two years or so.
 If they are very young do not trim them at all.

 Look carefully at the top of the basal shoot.
 It will be found to have a central section and usually two lateral sections.

 Remove the central section leaving the two lateral sections.
 Trim each lateral section back to where there is a pair of tiny leaflets.
 In the angle of each leaflet will be a tiny bud.
 These buds will grow extremely well often producing magnificent blooms.

 At this stage it is important not to cut into the main stem of the basal shoot as the buds on the main stem are immature and unlikely to shoot.
 It will be months before these buds will be ready to shoot by which time the lateral stems at the top of the basal shoot will have flowered and can now be removed.

 Look at the remaining mature stems, these were once basal shoots but now have produced lateral branches.

 Remove any growths that are crossing the centre or vertical branches.
 Retain only the younger branches that are spaced evenly from around the base of the plant.
 Shorten these branches to a well- developed eye that is facing outwards.